Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/importing/metadata.md

 ## Adding Metadata During Import

+Using OMERO.insight experimental metadata can be added

 ### Setting up OMERO insight for metadata annotations

 1. Save the OMERO mde configuration file in the "Users\\\$User\\OMERO" folder, save it as mdeConfiguration.xml

-> You can find the file here: [mdeConfiguration.xml](https://leidenuniv1.sharepoint.com/:u:/r/sites/CellObservatory-OMERO/Shared%20Documents/General/Metadata/mdeConfiguration.xml?csf=1&web=1&e=fpXQDx)
+> You can find the file here: [mdeConfiguration.xml](https://github.com/Leiden-Cell-Observatory/metadata_templates/tree/main/mde_templates)

 2. Use OMERO insight normally to [import](../importing.md) data